Federal Law Enforcement Training Centers: History

 The permanent location of the center was originally planned for the Washington, D.C., area.
 However, a three-year construction delay resulted in Congress requesting that surplus federal installations be surveyed to determine if one could serve as the permanent site.
 In May 1975, after a review of existing facilities, the former Naval Air Station Glynco was selected.
 In the summer of 1975, the newly renamed Federal Law Enforcement Training Center (FLETC) relocated from Washington, D.C., and began training in September of that year at Glynco, Georgia.
 Glynco is the headquarters site and main campus for the FLETC and houses the senior leadership of the organization.

-On March 1, 2003, FLETC formally transferred from the Treasury Department to the newly established U.S. Department of Homeland Security (DHS), along with some 22 other federal agencies and entities.
-The move reflected the centrality of the FLETC's mission in support of the unified homeland security effort.
+On March 1, 2003, FLETC was transferred from the United States Department of the Treasury to the newly established United States Department of Homeland Security (DHS), along with some 22 other federal agencies and entities.

 Headquarters

 The FLETC headquarters are at the former Naval Air Station Glynco in the Glynco area of unincorporated Glynn County, Georgia, near the port city of Brunswick, Georgia, and about halfway between Savannah, Georgia, and Jacksonville, Florida.
-Additionally, it operates two other residential training sites at Artesia, New Mexico, and in Charleston, South Carolina.
-It also operates an in-service re-qualification training facility in Cheltenham, Maryland, for use by agencies with large concentrations of personnel in the Washington, D.C., area.
 The FLETC Orlando team located at Naval Air Warfare Center Training Systems Division in Orlando, Florida trains with branches of the United States Armed Forces evaluating new and existing training technologies for their ability to meet law enforcement training needs.
 The Los Angeles Regional Maritime Law Enforcement Training Center in Los Angeles, California has worked a partnership with FLETC along with the Los Angeles County Sheriff's Department along with state and local agencies to develop comprehensive maritime training.
-FLETC has oversight and program management responsibilities for the International Law Enforcement Academies (ILEA) in Gaborone, Botswana, San Salvador, El Salvador, and Lima, Peru.
-It also supports training at ILEAs in Budapest, Hungary, and Bangkok, Thailand.
+FLETC has oversight and program management responsibilities for the International Law Enforcement Academies (ILEA) in Gaborone, Botswana; San Salvador, El Salvador; and Lima, Peru.
+It also supports training at ILEAs in Budapest, Hungary and Bangkok, Thailand.